Co-Editor in Chief: Olivia Slack, '22, she/her

 News Editor: Rachel Van Horne, '23, she/her

-Rachel is a communication major and a religious and ethical studies minor.
-When not writing for The Herald, she is a student advisor for incoming freshmen and a Tea for Two Co-Chair for the Class of 2023.
-When not on Meredith’s campus, you can find her adventuring through North Carolina, camping, kayaking or participating in Girl Scout activities as an adult member.
+Rachel is a communication major with a double concentration in public relations and mass communication.
+When not writing or editing for The Herald, Rachel can be found volunteering as a student advisor for incoming freshmen or as a Tea for Two Co-Chair for the Class of 2023.
+When away from Meredith’s campus, you can find her adventuring through North Carolina, camping, kayaking or rewatching her favorite Disney movie, Tangled.
 After graduating from Meredith, Rachel intends to pursue a master's degree in journalism in hopes of landing a job with a news company.

 A&E Editor: Katelyn Wiszowaty, '21, she/her